yafyx/ibukos/README.md

 The agent also read skills on its own: `better-ui` (17), `better-layout` (14), `better-accessibility` (12), `architect` (10), and the pstack principle files that `poteto-mode` loads before nontrivial changes.

 The overnight chat, and most of the `/cari` work, ran on Cursor Grok 4.6 High.
 Later polish chats mixed in Composer 2.5 Fast and Auto.
 I asked for 21 subagent launches.
-267 requests, all marked included in Pro+.
-Listed cost $222.40.
-None of it went to on-demand; Pro+ ate it.
-Cache reads are most of the burn, which is how these long agent threads work.
-Grok 4.6 High was 111 of those requests.
-Composer 2.5 Fast was 101.
+267 requests, cost about $222.40.

 ### Takes

-Four things I'd tell someone doing this test next week.

 **Supervision is the job.** Most of the orchestration here (`poteto-mode`, `architect`, `arena`, the principle files) is lauren's [pstack](https://x.com/i/article/2094940651607715840).
 She called it "the art of supervising someone smarter than you."
 I was skeptical of that framing and then spent nine hours living it.
 The agent knew Base UI's API, TanStack's `head()`, and the View Transitions pseudo-elements better than I did.
 What it didn't know was what a kos listing should feel like to a student on a phone at 11pm, or when a folder tab looks "off" by two pixels.
 My job was that second half.